Dongguan东莞

 ¥80B

-frontier tech sectors
+2 frontier sectors

 Key Facts

-- Highest density of industrial robots per worker among Chinese cities
+Highest density of industrial robots per worker among Chinese cities

-- Major production base for smartphones (OPPO, Vivo headquarters)
+Major production base for smartphones (OPPO, Vivo headquarters)

-- Songshan Lake Hi-Tech Park hosts Huawei's sprawling European-themed R&D campus
+Songshan Lake Hi-Tech Park hosts Huawei's sprawling European-themed R&D campus

-- Over 4,000 "robot for human" replacement projects completed since 2014
+Over 4,000 "robot for human" replacement projects completed since 2014

 Manufacturing Sectors